stoeps13/connections-doc/source/admin/install/r_pers_tdi_props.md

 The following properties are available in the profiles\_tdi.properties file and are associated with Security Directory Integrator debug activities.

+!!! note
-**Note:** The debug properties enable Security Directory Integrator debugging for an entire assembly.
+    The debug properties enable Security Directory Integrator debugging for an entire assembly.
 In addition, enabling debug\_update\_profile, which enables debugging for the commands that use the Profiles Connector, also enables Java debugging for the following packages.

 -   log4j.logger.com.ibm.lconn.profiles.api.tdi=ALL
 -   log4j.logger.com.ibm.lconn.profiles.internal.service=ALL
 -   log4j.logger.java.sql=ALL

+!!! note
-**Note:** The following properties are not configurable when you use the population wizard.
+    The following properties are not configurable when you use the population wizard.

 |Property|Security Directory Integrator parameter|Definition|
 |--------|---------------------------------------|----------|